 - Does it occur in all cases or is it intermittent?
 Is the issue consistently reproducible?

 - Is there an error message?

-Many users mistakenly attribute any issue they encounter on a Wi-Fi network to the hardware connecting the devices or the internet service provider, using proper troubleshooting and not assuming a particular explanation will help you resolve issues as quickly as possible.
+Many users mistakenly attribute any issue they encounter on a Wi-Fi network to the hardware connecting the devices or the internet service provider.
+However, using proper troubleshooting and not assuming a particular explanation will help you resolve issues in a more efficient way.

-- Make sure client has high signal strength and eliminate interference from the equation if at all possible.
+- Make sure client device has high signal strength at the time of testing to eliminate interference from the equation if at all possible.

 - Reboot client devices first when a small number of individual client devices are affected.

 - Try updating wireless adapter drivers on client devices when a subset of devices with same wireless adapter are malfunctioning, or in individual cases.

 - Once you've arrived at an understanding of what the behavior is and confirmed it, perform a web search for similar error messages/behaviors from similar client devices.
 For example, if you have noticed that all Android devices are affected, you will certainly find mention of this issue in threads unrelated to UniFi.
 Follow steps and contact the device manufacturer for help (in this example, Android Support).